How To Stop Comparing Yourself To Others: 10 Things You Can Start Doing Today

 Someone has looked at you and their brain has let loose with all the ways you are better.
 Really think about what you would say to that person.

-Work on saying this to yourself.
+Work on saying that to yourself.

 Comparison will get a grip on you if you let it and it won’t let go.
 Picture the clingiest toddler ever holding on to your leg for dear life.